remotelock/slate/source/includes/_getting-started.md

   'https://api.remotelock.com/access_persons/036aa265-d008-4c1a-942d-905e7f2ec3e2/accesses'
 ```

 Replacing `$ACCESS_TOKEN` in the authorization header with the value we generated in the authentication step.
+And the response will look like this:

-> And the response will look like this:
+<div class="center-column"></div>

 ```json
 {